michael2012z/BitBible/markdown/Etheridge/files/Jas.md

 4. Also the mighty ships, while the furious winds drive them, by a little wood are turned about to the region which the will of him who guideth doth contemplate.

 5. So also the tongue is a small member, and uplifteth itself.
-A little fire also burneth many forests;Obee sagiyee mauqdo.
+A little fire also burneth many forests;

 6. and the tongue is a fire, a world of sin, like a forest is the tongue itself among our members; it defileth all of our body, and burneth the course of our generations which run (forward) as a wheel, and kindleth also itself with fire.